EugenePapkou/Equation/README.md

 # Equation
 solving equation

-Here are an abstract class Equation and 2 inherited classes QuadEquation, LinEquaion.
-That project solves linear and quadratic equations.
+There are an abstract class Equation and 2 inherited classes QuadEquation, LinEquaion.
+This project solves linear and quadratic equations.